Translation and Interpretation Studies

 Get a jump start on a great career today!

 Since the rapid, worldwide growth of computer science and the Internet at the end of the last century, computers are considered an indispensable aid for translators.
 Computer-assisted translation is a required, complementary component of translation training, broadening the scope of translations and further improving their quality.
 Presently there are computer programs in the market specially designed to produce high-quality, timely translations in a cost-effective manner.
 Miami Dade College's Translation and Interpretation Studies program will show you how to use these tools to develop the skills that will make you a valued professional.

 Intern and Prepare for Certification/Accreditation Exams

-Students enrolled in Translation/Interpretation Studies will have an opportunity to intern in local courts or hospitals before completing the program.
-Successful completers may apply to sit for Florida's Consortium Interpreter Qualification Exam given in Spanish and Haitian-Creole, The American Translators Association (ATA) Certification Exam in Spanish, and/or the National Association of Judiciary Interpreters and Translators (NAJIT) Certification Exam in Spanish.
+Students enrolled in the Translation and Interpretation Studies program will have an opportunity to intern in local courts or hospitals before completing the program.
+Successful completers may apply to sit for Florida's Consortium Interpreter Qualification Exam given in Spanish, Federal Court Interpreter Spanish/English Certification Examination, Medical Interpreter Certification Exam, The American Translators Association (ATA) Certification Exam in Spanish, and/or the National Association of Judiciary Interpreters and Translators (NAJIT) Certification Exam in Spanish.